philmcminn/com1001-code/README.md

 ``git clone git@github.com:philmcminn/com1001-code.git``

-# Finally, If You Don't Like Codio!
+# If You Don't Like Codio...

 If you don't like developing with Codio, then sorry!
 Codio makes it really easy for us to provide a standardised environment to students in which we can help with common problems.
 This ideal in the current climate.

-Nevertheless, there are a couple of options available to you:
+Nevertheless, if you seriously dislike Codio there are a couple of options available to you, depending on your level of expertise:

 ## 1. Develop on Your Own Machine (Not Recommended)
 First, you can develop everything on your own machine.
 However, this means you